xebia/essentials/done.md

 ---

 layout: card
 category: collaboration

 ---

 It ain't over till it's done

 ---

-<p>Create a clear definition of done to have a firm agreement on
-      whether a task is finished or not.</p>
+Create a clear definition of done to have a firm agreement on whether a task is finished or not.

 ---

 ### Motivation